INDIAN HILLS MIDDLE SCHOOL

 The PTSA makes significant contributions to the education programs of IHMS.
 PTSA Membership Dues are $7.50 per year.
 The dues collected are used to fund school assemblies and awards, “Ribbon Week” activities, and school needs.
 The board’s philosophy is to use membership funds to cover the expenses of student enrichment activities and school improvement projects rather than solicit funds through annual fundraisers.
 Consequently, all dues and donations are welcome.

 All students will have the opportunity to purchase a Student Memory Book.
 Student pictures and school event photographs will be included in the book.
-The memory books have been popular and may be paid for at the beginning of the school year, during fall student-led/parent-teacher conferences, or throughout the year.
-Orders may be made through the PTSA website and order dates will be strictly adhered to.
+The memory books have been popular and may be paid for on Skyward during initial registration, or throughout the year until the order deadline.
+Instructions for ordering after initial registration will be available on the PTSA tab of the school website.
 Pre-ordering is the only way to guarantee receiving a memory book.

 PTSA volunteers contribute to the educational success of IHMS.
 Parents and grandparents are encouraged to become actively involved in volunteer programs available at the school.